Ada-Developers-Academy/core-unit-2/intermediate-sql/database-relationships.md

 *Fig. BooksGenres Table*

 By stepping through the `BooksGenres` table we can find all the genres a particular book belongs to.

+For example `Raven Of The River` has id 1 and the first two entries in the `BooksGenres` table which tie the book to the genres with ids 2 and 3.
+So `Raven Of The River` has the genres `Fiction` and `Fantasy`.

+The `Fiction` genre with `id` 2 is connected to books with ids 1, 3, 5.
+So the fiction genre has the books `Raven Of The River`, `Criminals Without Glory` and `Agents And Priests`.

 ## Check for Understanding